kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 March 30: Version 6.22: Fixed projectile framebars that already disappeared out of view not reappearing when scrolling the framebar into the past.
 This error was there since version 6.18 inclusive.
 - 2025 April 10: Version 6.23: Displays duration of rejection.
 Previously was displaying incorrect value of "hitstun".
 - 2025 April 23: Version 6.24: Box Extents panel now displays throw ranges.
+- 2025 April 27: Version 6.25: made Combo Damage panel transparent.
+Now displays Silent Force re-pick in Combo Recipe and in framebar.
+Added an option to make Combo Recipe panel display with a transparent background - the option is inside the Combo Recipe panel's gear button.
+Added pushbox width and height display to Box Extents panel.